 On this page, we’ll give newbies a basic definition and history on surfing.
 But before I get into the history of surfing I would like to diverge just a tad and mention briefly my latest trip to that fabulous surfing country of Australia.
 I was checking out some Australian surfing terms for an article I was writing and decided that some up close and personal research was required.
 So I was off to Bells Beach, located on the south Victorian coastline of Australia.
 It has one of the great right point breaks.
 Now, as a “benny,” a non local in Australian surfing slang, I enlisted my aunt, to introduce me to some local surfers.
 My Aunt doesn’t surf, perhaps she never has.
 Her interests are in real estate, gardens and especially jewelry.
-She has been hawking her sterling silver double sided stud earrings to the local surfers – I see many women surfers wearing them whenever I’m in a mixed crowd.
+She has been hawking her large selection of silver rings along with her double sided stud earrings to the local surfers – I see many women surfers wearing them whenever I’m in a mixed crowd.
 Even though she’s not a surfer, she enjoys the sport and was happy to help out.
 I was “amped” (getting excited while surfing or really looking forward to a surf) as I was told great stories about the Rip Curl Pro at Bells Beach, which is the world’s oldest and most prestigious surfing event.
 Since 1962, it has been an annual pilgrimage for the world’s best surfers and surfing fans to make their way to Bells Beach during Easter.
 But you all know that.
 My time at Break Point was Rad, but that’s another story.
 And thanks Aunty for all your help!
 Cheers!

 Now lets get back to surfing, my most favorite sport and diversion.

 Surfing is a water surface sport.
 A person (the surfer) travels along the face of a breaking ocean wave (the surf).
 Surfing can and does take place on rivers also – and this is referred to as riding a standing wave.